-Law month, Village Council President Gary Kincannon told the trustees the village would like the township to pay the village’s share of the maintenance costs of the LaGrange Community Park and continue maintenance on the cemetery property that lies within the boundaries of the village.
+Last month, Kincannon told the trustees the village would like the township to pay the village’s share of the maintenance costs of the LaGrange Community Park and continue maintenance on the cemetery property that lies within the boundaries of the village.
 If the township refused, then the village would proceed with seceding from the township.

-The village has claimed that its residents pay about $60,000 of inside millage each year to the township, but the residents don’t see any benefits from those taxes.
+The village has claimed that its residents pay about $60,000 of inside millage each year to the township but don’t see any benefits from those taxes.
 Township leaders have disputed the figures of how much inside millage village residents pay.